-Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan LOCAL PROGRAM IMES, PLANS AND STRATEGIES d d.
-South Derbyshire Part 1 Local Plan (Submitted) To ensure future development is locally distinctive and environmentally, socially and economically sustainable through the achievement of design excellence, addressing the causes and effects of climate change and reducing waste and pollution.
+Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan IMES, PLANS AND STRATEGIES South Derbyshire Part 1 Local Plan (Submitted) To ensure future development is locally distinctive and environmentally, socially and economically sustainable through the achievement of design excellence, addressing the causes and effects of climate change and reducing waste and pollution.
 To ensure the needs of an ageing population, and a higher than average proportion of younger people, are recognised in shaping all aspects of our communities.
 To enable, support and promote a robust and diverse economy, resistant to downturns and providing a strong base for sustainable growth which respects environmental limits and safeguards natural resources.
 To ensure the District's housing stock is decent, suitable and affordable, meets community need and is balanced with access to employment opportunities.
-To ensure our communities are safe, clean, vibrant, active and healthy.
-To ensure sustainable living and working in urban and rural communities.
-To reduce the need to travel and to encourage necessary travel to be by sustainable modes of transport, providing access to jobs, shopping, leisure, services and facilities from all parts of the District.
-To ensure the social, physical and green infrastructure needed to support strong growth levels is provided at an appropriate time and made accessible to our communities.
+To resure our communities are safe, clean, vibrant, active and healthy.
+To ensure the need to travel and to encourage necessary travel to be by sustainable modes of transport, providing access to jobs, shopping, leisure, services and facilities from all parts of the District.
 To respect and enhance the varied character, landscape, cultural, heritage and natural environment of our fast growing District.
-To make the most of the economic, social and environmental opportunities presented by the District's central location within the National Forest and promote the continued growth of local tourism and leisure offer across the whole of the District.
-To make optimum use of previously developed and under-used land and bring empty and derelict buildings into reuse subject to wider sustainability To deliver a minimum 13,454 Homes within the Plan Period to 2028 (including around 600 homes to be identified through the Part 2 Local Plan) To provide a minimum of 53ha of employment land up to the period to 2028 The Plan will need to include further small scale allocations to make up any residual housing need for the Plan Period not met through the Part 1 Local Plan or assigned to windfalls.
+To make the most of the economic, social and environmental opportunities presented by the District is central location within the National Forest and promote the continued growth of local tourism and leisure offer across the whole of the District.
+To deliver a minimum 13,454 Homes within the Plan Period to 2028 (including around 600 homes to be identified through the Part 2 Local Plan) To provide a minimum of 53ha of employment land up to the period to 2028 The Plan will need to include further small scale allocations to make up any residual housing need for the Plan Period not met through the Part 1 Local Plan or assigned to windfalls.
 It will also need to include a range of development control policies to ensure that new development can be managed in a way which meet the needs of the stated Part 1 Objectives.
 The Local Plan will also include policies to develop local retail and leisure facilities and housing design and delivery polices.